Water play ideas for kids - download your copy today!

 Use water from your rainwater tank or grey water wherever possible.

 Check out our water saving tips for more ideas on how to be smart with water.

 The alert levels apply to all residential and commercial customers on council water supply.

 At Alert Levels 1 and 2, water restrictions apply to businesses who don't use water as an essential activity.
 For example, if you wish to water a shrub or garden outside your premises, you can only use a sprinkler during the restricted times.

-If your business uses water as an essential activity such as landscaping, sports fields or nurseries, outdoor watering is only restricted from Alert Level 3 onwards.
+If your business uses water as an essential activity such as landscaping, sports fields or nurseries, outdoor watering is allowed.
 However, we ask that you practice efficient watering methods whenever possible.

 A sprinkler is a device that 'sprays' water through the air.
 Spray irrigation systems like sprinklers can waste a lot of water to evaporation and runoff.
 If you are using a sprinkler, use a timer and be mindful where you position it so that you are watering plants, not paved areas.
 Drip line irrigation and soaker hoses are two of the best ways to water shrubs, plants and vegetables, as they water the root zone directly.
 During restrictions, please only use irrigation systems during restricted watering hours.

 Hand-held hosing means that a person must be physically holding the hose.
 In other words, this means no unattended hoses.
 Always use a twist or trigger nozzle when using your hose.